browserengineering/book/book/graphics.md

 graphical user interface with text that can be scrolled.
 The browser
 now:

-- Talks to your operating system to create a window
+- talks to your operating system to create a window;
-- Lays out the text and draws it to that window
+- lays out the text and draws it to that window;
-- Listens for keyboard commands
+- listens for keyboard commands;
-- Scrolls the window in response
+- and scrolls the window in response.

 ::: {.web-only}